rafpaf/metabase-e2e-stress-test/README.md

 stress-test.js e2e/test/scenarios/permissions/view-data.cy.spec.js "should allow saving 'blocked' and disable create queries dropdown when set"
 ```

-By default it will use the currently checked-out Git branch, but you can also specify a branch by appending `--branch=$branchName`.
+By default it will use the currently checked-out Git branch, but you can also specify a branch by appending `--branch $branchName`.

+It will run matching tests 20 times by default.
+You can also specify `--burn $integer` to run the tests that many times.